Erisa Law: Everything You Need to Know

 Penalties are cumulative as well.
 There is no statute of limitations on this, so they can work with plans as old as 1988, the year the ERISA amendment passed.
 The potential penalty is compounding if you leave a 5500 unfiled.

-If you need help with ERISA law, you can post your legal need on UpCounsel's marketplace.
+If you need help understanding the ERISA law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.